AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 The **Overview** screen now displays your new environment in the **Environments** card.

 Upon creation, RDEs are set to the most recently available AEM version.
-An RDE reset, which can also be performed using Cloud Manager, will cycle the RDE and set it the most recently available AEM version.
+An RDE reset, which can also be performed using Cloud Manager, will cycle the RDE and set it to the most recently available AEM version.

 For more information about using Cloud Manager to create environments, manage who has access to them, and assign custom domains, please see [the Cloud Manager documentation.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/program-types.md)